What Is Cognitive Processing Therapy?

 A certain amount of commitment is necessary to complete the treatment — it is not an easy process.
 Some people find it difficult to get through the sessions or to do the homework.
 (That homework is a critical part of CPT.)
 It is unlikely that CPT will be helpful without completing all of the sessions and doing the homework exercises.
 Why is the homework so important?
 The exercises ask the client to practice examining thoughts and emotions in specific ways that reduce the symptoms of PTSD.
 In CPT, if you don’t practice these new ways of thinking, you won’t see the change you want.
 Don’t be fooled by the word “homework” though!
 CPT feels much more like therapy than it does an academic class.

 Cognitive processing therapy is certainly not the only treatment available for people with PTSD, and there are several good options that do not involve medication.
 There are many therapies that claim to treat trauma, but most of these have not proven to be effective.
 Fortunately, several types of therapy for PTSD do have substantial research support.
 Medication can be part of a comprehensive treatment plan for PTSD, but it is not necessary for everyone.

 People suffering after a traumatic event often hear that they “should talk to someone.”
 To be clear, effective treatment for PTSD is much more than this.
-It is a popular myth that simply talking about one’s experiences will be sufficient to overcome PTSD.
+It is a popular myth that simply talking about one’s experiences will be enough to overcome PTSD — unfortunately, that’s not true.
 That’s the bad news.
-The good news is that there are now therapies specifically tailored to people with PTSD—and they work!
+The good news is that there are now therapies specifically tailored to people with PTSD — and they work!

 Last updated: June 11th, 2020